eliot-akira/wpn/readme.md

-# WPN - WordPress environment manager
+# WPNV - WordPress environment manager

 Currently being rewritten, not ready for production use.